Botanical Name: Theobroma cacao

 The Latin name, “Theobroma” is derived from the Greek meaning, “food of the gods.”

-Cacao was first introduced to Europe as a beverage introduced by the Spanish who learned of it from their meeting with Moctezuma in 1519.
-Within a century the culinary and medicinal uses of chocolate had spread to France, England and other parts of Europe.
+Cacao was first introduced to Europe, by Columbus as a gift to the Spanish King, Ferdinand, as a beverage.
+Columbus learned of it from his meeting with Moctezuma in 1519.
+Within a century the culinary and medicinal uses of chocolate had spread to France, England, and other parts of Europe.
 The longing for chocolate led the French to establish cacao plantations in the Caribbean.

 Chocolate liquor has two components: cocoa solids and cocoa butter.
 Most chocolate eaten today is in the form of sweet chocolate that is a combination of cocoa solids, cocoa butter or other fat, milk, sugar, and possibly a flavoring such as vanilla.